andrew/ultimate-awesome/README.md

 - [awesome-symbian](https://github.com/hstsethi/awesome-symbian) - An Awesome List about everything related to Symbian OS.
 Documentation, academic papers, tutorials, communities, IDEs, SDKs, emulators, apps, video games.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-monero](https://github.com/hundehausen/awesome-monero) - A curated list of awesome Monero libraries, tools, and resources.
-- [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.